 In July 2015 a study was published which looked at the risks and benefits of giving women with early (or primary) breast cancer bisphosphonates after their main treatment (usually surgery) as well as standard chemotherapy and hormone treatments.
 It analysed the results of a large number of previous studies which looked at the role of bisphosphonates in reducing the spread of breast cancer to the bones.

 This new study found that, for some women, bisphosphonates can lower the risk of their breast cancer spreading to the bone.

 - have been diagnosed with early breast cancer of any type within the last six months, and

 - have already gone through the menopause or have had treatment to stop their ovaries from functioning

-For women who met these criteria, bisphosphonates prevented:
+For women who met these criteria, bisphosphonates reduced the risk of:

 Do bisphosphonates help lower the risk of spread for women who have finished treatment?

 We don’t know yet whether women who have already finished surgery, radiotherapy and chemotherapy treatment would benefit from starting bisphosphonates too.
 All the women taking bisphosphonates whose results were studied started the treatment within six months of their breast cancer diagnosis, so there is no clear evidence of benefit from these drugs for other women.